halit/doorman/README.rst

 Doorman
 =======

-Doorman keeps your secret things
+Doorman keeps your secret things but main purpose of this tool, the convenience of the people working on the same file does not store passwords.

 Install
 -------